Erase Me (song): Music video

 The music video, directed by Jason Goldwatch, was released on October 11, 2010.
 In the video, Kid Cudi plays a Jimi Hendrix-influenced character, sporting a black afro wig and a headband.
 American actors Christopher Mintz-Plasse and Clark Duke make cameo appearances as Cudi's bandmates in the video.

 Remix

 During a performance in August 2019, Kid Cudi announced that the soundtrack for the film Bill & Ted Face the Music would feature a remix of his 2010 song "Erase Me" produced by Steve Aoki.

 In other media

 In 2010, Kid Cudi made a guest appearance on American television drama One Tree Hill, starring as himself and performed his Man on the Moon II single "Erase Me", during the episode.
 In 2011, the song was featured on ESPN's hit morning sports show SportsCenter.
 In 2015, the song was featured on Guitar Hero Live.

 Legacy

 In 2020, American pop-punk band Bowling for Soup covered the song, featuring rapper 10k.Caash.
+It was later featured on their compilation album, Don't Mind If We Do, which released on April 4, 2023.